lukso-network/docs/docs/guides/network/update-the-node.md

 ## Update the Blockchain Clients

-In case you are already using the latest LUKSO CLI version and network configuration but want to check for new blockchain client versions, you can update them separately.
+If you already use the **latest LUKSO CLI version** and **network configuration** but want to check for new blockchain client versions, you can update them separately.

 ### Stop your Node

 :::caution

-In case you configured custom services on top of the LUKSO CLI, please make sure to use your service commands to stop your node.
+If you configured custom services on top of the LUKSO CLI, please use your service commands to stop your node.

 :::